lhcb/starterkit-lessons/second-analysis-steps/rerun-stripping.md

 DaVinci().appendToMainSequence([event_node_killer, sc.sequence()])
 ```

 It is strongly recommended to run restripping with the same version of DaVinci as the one used for the corresponding stripping production: this ensures all the settings are configured the same exact way as for your data.
 For the Stripping 28r1, DaVinci v41r4p4 was used.
-Notice that this version is not available for the default platform `x86_64-slc6-gcc62-opt`, and you have to change the platform before launching DaVinci: `LbLogin -c x86_64-slc6-gcc49-opt`.
+Notice that this version is not available for the default platform `x86_64-slc6-gcc62-opt`.
+To work around this you can pick up the best suitable platform using `lb-run -c best DaVinci/v41r4p4 ...` or by [setting the `application.platform` attribute in ganga](https://lhcb.github.io/starterkit-lessons/first-analysis-steps/davinci-grid.html#picking-up-a-right-platform).